OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

     1. The credentials are validated against the OutSystems database.

-    1. The platform checks if the authentication is configured to use Active Directory or LDAP authentication and does one of the following:

-        A) If the platform is configured to authenticate using Active Directory, the credentials are validated against the configured domain server.
+    1. The platform checks if the authentication is configured to use LDAP authentication the credentials are validated against the configured LDAP server.

-        B) If the platform is configured to authenticate using LDAP, the credentials are validated against the configured LDAP server.

 1. If after this process the end user could not be authenticated, then an "Invalid Login" message is displayed to the end user.

 ## User data synchronization

-When authenticating end users using Active Directory, LDAP, SAML 2.0, Azure AD or Okta, the user data in the OutSystems database is updated, in one or more occasions, with the most recent data from the external authentication system.
+When authenticating end users using LDAP, SAML 2.0, Azure AD or Okta, the user data in the OutSystems database is updated, in one or more occasions, with the most recent data from the external authentication system.
 The updated attributes for each user are the following:

 * Name
 * Email